-Table 1-1 ARM Compiler tools
+Table 1-1 ARM Compiler Tools

 Tool Description armar Librarian.
 This enables sets of ELF format object files to be collected together and maintained in archives or libraries.
-You can pass such a library or archive to the linker in place of several ELF files You can also use the archive for distribution to a third party for application development. armasm Assembler.
-This assembles ARM and Thumb assembly language sources. armcc Compiler.
+You can pass such a library or archive to the linker in place of several ELF files.
+You can also use the archive for distribution to a third party for application development. armasm Assembler.
+This assembles ARM and Thumb assembly language sources. armcc ARM Compiler 5.
 This compiles your C and C++code.
-It supports inline and embedded assemblers, and also includes the NEON vectorizing compiler. armclang Compiler and Assembler.
+It supports inline and embedded assemblers armclang ARM Compiler 6 and Assembler.
 This compiles C and C++ code, and assembles A32, A64, and T32 GNU syntax assembly code. armlink Linker.
 This combines the contents of one or more object files with selected parts of one or more object libraries to produce an executable program. fromelf Image conversion utility.
 This can also generate textual information about the input image, such as disassembly and its code and data size.